A1Liu/a1liu.github.io/src/_collections/_posts/2019-09-15-programming-language-ideas.md

 ##### Application: Disabling Language Features

-### Idea: Auto-Destructure Structs
-Structs that are destructured into their component parts, and whose methods get inlined automatically.

-##### Application: RAII without the Overhead

 ### Idea: Scopes as Anonymous Structs
 The namespace of a scope can be accessed as a record (struct without a type name).